Daniel Carriço

-Daniel Filipe Martins Carriço (born 4 August 1988) is a Portuguese professional footballer who plays mainly as a central defender.
+Daniel Filipe Martins Carriço (born 4 August 1988) is a Portuguese former professional footballer who played mainly as a central defender.

-He spent most of his early professional career with Sporting CP, appearing in 154 official matches over four and a half seasons and scoring five goals.
+He spent most of his early career with Sporting CP, appearing in 154 official matches over four and a half seasons and scoring five goals.
 In 2013 he signed with Sevilla, winning the Europa League four times with the club while playing 167 games in all competitions.